Mukku666/first-project/README.md

 # first-project
-This project will be crated to a website with the help of HTML &amp; CSS
+This project will be crated to a website with the help of HTML &amp; CSS.